 As the family faces financial struggles, emotional conflicts, and the pressures of keeping up appearances, they come to realize that their differences make them stronger.
 Through humor, heartbreak, and moments of tender connection, The Atypical Family delivers a heartfelt portrayal of family life, showing that while no family is perfect, love and understanding can help them thrive together.

-In this compelling narrative, we follow the story of Baek Hyun-Woo (portrayed by Kim Soo-Hyun) and his wife Hong Hae-In (portrayed by Kim Ji-Won), as they confront a challenging phase in their married life.
+In this compelling narrative, we follow the story of Baek Hyun-Woo (Kim Soo-Hyun) and his wife Hong Hae-In (Kim Ji-Won), as they confront a challenging phase in their married life.

-This rom-com unfolds the tumultuous crisis and heartwarming revival of love between Hong Hae-in (Kim Ji-won), a third-generation heiress of Queens Group, and Baek Hyun-woo (Kim Soo-hyun), a humble son of farmers from Yongdu-ri.
-The first episode was aired on March 9th, 2024 and the last episode (total 16 episodes) will be aired on April 28th, 2024.
+This rom-com unfolds the tumultuous crisis and heartwarming revival of love between Hae-in, a third-generation heiress of Queens Group, and Hyun-woo, a successful son of humble farmers.

-During his school days, Yeo Jeong-Woo (portrayed by Park Hyung-Sik) consistently topped the academic charts and later enrolled in the country’s premier medical school.
+During his school days, Yeo Jeong-Woo (Park Hyung-Sik) consistently topped the academic charts and later enrolled in the country’s premier medical school.
 Now a sought-after plastic surgeon, his life takes an unexpected turn after a mysterious medical incident pushes him to the brink.
-It’s during this trying time that he reconnects with Nam Ha-Neul (portrayed by Park Shin-Hye), a former rival who crosses his path when he’s at his lowest.
+It’s during this trying time that he reconnects with Nam Ha-Neul (Park Shin-Hye), a former rival who crosses his path when he’s at his lowest.

-This medical rom-com skillfully showcases the chemistry between Nam Ha-Neul and Yeo Jeong-Woo, evolving from past rivals to present lovers.
+This medical rom-com skillfully showcases the chemistry between Ha-Neul and Jeong-Woo, evolving from past rivals to present lovers.
 It’s a delightful K-drama that’s hard not to adore!

 Lee In endures deep emotional pain because of this.
 Then through twists and turns, Lee In becomes the king himself.
 He wears the crown with political strength but finds himself on less certain gound personally and emotionally.